aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/231-map() & filter() functions.md

 ### Try It Yourself

 Consider you have a list, l1 = \[5, 7, 8, 10, 11, 13, 15, 16, 17, 19, 20].
-Write a Python program and use map() function to get the even numbers from the list.
+Write a Python program and use the map() function to get the even numbers from the list.
 Think ????.
 Do it by yourself before continuing.